craftingcity/The-Known-World/README.md

 **Ability Score Increase.** Your Strength score increases by 1, and your Intelligence score increases by 1.
 **Languages.** You know at least these two languages; [[King's Common (language)]] and [[Goblin (language)]].
 **Skills.** You are proficient in Intelligence (Nature), Wisdom (Survival), and one set of tools of your choice.
 **Martial Discipline.** You are proficient with light and medium armors, as well as all basic and martial weapons.
+You have advantage on saving throws against being frightened.

 ##### Church of the White Flame
 **Ability Score Increase.** Your Dexterity score increases by 1, and your Wisdom increases by 1.